 - Harmon Loop Dental: Closed through through April 12.
 Expect to resume clinic hours on April 13.
 For emergencies contact 637-9696 or 637-0023.

-- The Department of Youth Affairs: Maintains essential operations and postpones upcoming Youth Month activities.
+- The Department of Youth Affairs: Maintains essential operations.
 Visitation for juveniles in custody will continue but are limited to phone calls and mail only until further notice.
 Parents/guardians can call 735-5022 and will be connected to the appropriate dormitory.